A Guess Isn’t Good Enough for a Jury

 There is no substitute for diagnosis.

-Dr. Adhia evaluates in light of a bigger picture that encompasses events, preexisting conditions, associated physical injuries and malingering (lying for personal gain.)
+Dr. Adhia evaluates in light of a bigger picture that encompasses events, preexisting conditions, associated physical injuries and malingering (lying for secondary gain, such as money.)

 Objectivity is the cornerstone of Dr. Adhia’s practice.
 He relies on years of training and experience to determine medical findings founded in hard science and skill.